 A bitcoin long squeeze

 In the last few months there's been a lot of short squeezes going on, perhaps the most widely publicized one is Tesla (NASDAQ: TSLA).
 Tesla has been on a rise of epic proportions lately.
 Not even the company CEO, Elon Musk, can seem to slow the stock bubble.
 He tweeted that he thinks the stock is overpriced but this had little effect other than perhaps annoying the SEC again.
-At the time of that Tweet on 2nd May 2020 Tesla stocks were at around $760 and they feel 9% in a hurry.
+At the time of that Tweet on 2nd May 2020 Tesla stocks were at around $760 and they fell 9% in a hurry.
 But that drop didn't last for long and since then Tesla stock has continued to rally massively:

 The highlighted time here is when Musk tweeted the stock was overpriced and 3 months later the stock is almost double the price it was when he made that tweet.

+Something that's been very noticeable is the rise in the amount of leverage people are using in trades, this means that if the underlying goes too far against a trader their position can be liquidated as a result of a margin call.
+If this happens enough it tends to send the price in the opposite direction of those trades.
 So one of the perhaps less common things to happen lately, despite all the economic doom and gloom, is to see long squeezes.
 Perhaps the biggest example lately has been this amazingly large movement in price of Bitcoin which occurred on 2020 August 2nd: